 Instructions

-3. Now, usually I transfer to a clay pot or medium sized pot, but technically if your wok is large enough and you have a cover for your wok, you can keep it there, because we are about to add some sauces and liquids in there.
+- Optional - If you're using a skillet you will need to transfer everything over to a medium sized pot.
+But if your wok is large enough and you have a cover for your wok, you can keep it there, because we are about to add some sauces and liquids in there.

 Nutrition Information: